 WHAT A LURE DOES

 All the different shapes and sizes go through these motions with different aggressions and timing.
-For example, for many sliced headed lures the cycle is repeated every 15 seconds, some as long as 30 between breaths, Pakula lures are at their best when they breathe every 5 seconds.
-Some lures come to surface and softly breathe before diving, others explode on the surface causing a sonic boom.
+For example, for many sliced headed lures the cycle is repeated every 15 seconds, some as long as 30 seconds between breaths, Pakula lures are at their best when they breathe every 5 seconds.
+Some lures come to surface and softly breathe before diving, others explode on the surface like a sonic boom.
 Some dive as straight as an arrow, others may ‘swim’ off the side or dive in deep consistent arc, others shake their heads or tails as they dive.
 Smoke trails vary from pencil thin to almost creating their own prop wash.
 This mainly depends on the shape of the lure head, lure length and trolling speed.
-How often a lure goes through the working cycle depends on sea conditions, boat speed, lure position, line class and rigging.
+How often a lure goes through the working cycle depends on sea conditions, boat speed, lure position, distance, line height, line class and rigging.